awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

   Long\-lived Lambda functions are useful when you need to start doing work without any initial input\.
 For example, a long\-lived function can load and start processing an ML model to be ready when the function starts receiving device data\.
 **Note**
 Remember that long\-lived functions have timeouts that are associated with invocations of their handler\.
 If you want to execute indefinitely running code, you must start it outside the handler\.
 Make sure that there's no blocking code outside the handler that might prevent the function from completing its initialization\.
+ These functions run unless the core stops \(for example during a group deployment or a device reboot\) or the function enters an error state \(such as a handler timeout, uncaught exception, or when it exceeds its memory limits\)\.

 For more information about container reuse, see [Understanding Container Reuse in AWS Lambda](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda/) on the AWS Compute Blog\.

 ## Lambda Executables<a name="lambda-executables"></a>

-This feature is available for AWS IoT Greengrass Core v1\.6\.0 and later\.
+This feature is available for AWS IoT Greengrass Core v1\.6 and later\.

 A Lambda executable is a type of Greengrass Lambda function that you can use to run binary code in the core environment\.
 It lets you execute device\-specific functionality natively, and benefit from the smaller footprint of compiled code\.
 Lambda executables can be invoked by events, invoke other functions, and access local resources\.